When to send a Follow-up email after the Interview?

 Writing a follow-up email can make the interviewers feel that you are very passionate about the position and their companies.
 If they can see the enthusiasm that you have for the job, there is a high chance that you will be on the top list of potential candidates.
 This is a good way to leave a great impression in their mind because when you communicate with the employers as many as you can, they can know more about you and may consider to accept you as a suitable candidate for the vacancy.

 Another great thing about interview follow-ups is that it is a chance for you to express yourself a little more.
 Perhaps after the interview, a great idea hits your mind or there are some questions that you forget to ask the interviewers, then you can add everything in the text to demonstrate your ability and how you are interested in the job.
 They don’t mind answer it because you’ve shown them that you really care about the position.

 Or sometimes, a follow-up email can be a great reminder to the recruiters to send you a response about the hiring update.
 Your interviewers are super busy.
-They don’t just interview only you but many other candidates in the period.
+They don’t just interview only you but many other candidates in the period and also create more job application forms for other positions.
 So, if you haven’t heard anything back from them, it doesn’t mean that they try to ignore you.
 It may be because they forgot to inform you, and what you should do is to remind them.
 But, remember to use a very polite and professional tone when you write the email and don’t rush them with a pushy and cocky attitude.

 Common types of follow-up emails after an interview

 Generally, there are 3 kinds of post-interview follow-up emails that you can send: